Colorado Pacific Railroad: History

 The line was constructed in the late 1880s by the Missouri Pacific Railroad as part of its mainline between Pueblo and Kansas City.
 As a condition of the 1982 Missouri Pacific - Union Pacific merger, the Denver & Rio Grande Western got trackage rights over this line.
 The D&RGW merged with the Southern Pacific in 1992.

-Southern Pacific's acquisition of Denver & Rio Grande Western made both the former MoPac line to Pueblo and the former Rio Grande line from Pueblo to Dotsero via Tennessee Pass SP's preferred transcontinental route from the West Coast to Kansas City.
-By then, the company had a route of its own from California to Pueblo via Donner Pass, Salt Lake City and Tennessee Pass, along with trackage rights on the former MP line from Pueblo to Kansas.
+Southern Pacific's adquisition of Denver & Rio Grande Western made the old MoPac route to Pueblo and the former Rio Grande line from Pueblo to Dotsero via Tennessee Pass SP's preferred Transcon route from the West Coast to the Midwest.
+By then, the company had its own route from California to Pueblo via Donner Pass, Salt Lake City and Tennessee Pass, in addition to trackage rights on the old MP line from Kansas to Pueblo.

-The low point for the line would come in 1996 with the merger between Union Pacific and SP.
-Because UP already owned a line from Kansas to Colorado, and the company preferred to route traffic to and from California through the Moffat Tunnel subdivision rather than the Tennessee Pass Sub, the former MP line to Pueblo became redundant in the newly merged system.
-The Surface Transportation Board approved the abandonment as part of the merger.
+The lowest point for the line came in 1996 with the merger between Union Pacific and SP.
+Given UP's preference for using the old Kansas Pacific (KP) main line that run directly to Denver without passing through Pueblo, and the Moffat Tunnel Subdivision instead of the Tennessee Pass Sub for traffic to and from California, the old MP line to Pueblo, along with the Tennessee Pass line, once SP's favorite Transcon, became redundants in the newly merged system.

+The last revenue trains run on the line in August 1997, and shortly thereafter UP requested that the line be abandoned before the Surface Transportation Board (STB).
+The STB approved the abandonment as part of the merger.

 The Colorado Department of Transportation purchased the line from UP in 1998 for $10.2 million in hopes of finding a short-line operator to serve farmers and others in small towns along the route.
 In 2000, CDOT leased the line to the Colorado, Kansas & Pacific Railway.
 In 2004, the lease was transferred to V&S Railway.
 However, V&S ownership appeared to locals as intent on scrapping the railroad for immediate cash, and freight tonnage began to decrease.
-Plus the activity lasted off and on until 2010 or 2011 when service ended and the section from North Avondale to Haswell was only used for car storage.
+Plus the activity lasted off and on until 2009 or 2010 when service ended and the section from North Avondale to Haswell was only used for car storage.